openGemini/openGemini/README.md

 ## About openGemini

-OpenGemini is an open-source time-series database that can be widely used in IoT, Internet of Vehicles(IoV), O&M monitoring, and industrial Internet scenarios.
-It has excellent read/write performance and efficient data analysis capabilities.
+openGemini is an open-source,cloud-native time-series database(TSDB) that can be widely used in IoT, Internet of Vehicles(IoV), O&M monitoring, and industrial Internet scenarios.It developed by HUAWEI CLOUD and it has excellent read/write performance and efficient data analysis capabilities.
 It uses an SQL-like query language, does not rely on third-party software, and is easy to install, deploy, and maintain.
 We encourage contribution and collaboration to the community.

 ## Why openGemini